ArtiSynth Installation Guide for Linux

 • A 64 bit version of Linux running on either an Intel-based machine, or an ARM-based machine that implements an Intel compatibility layer.

 • A Java development kit (JDK) for 64 bit machines.
-We recommend the JDK for the older Java 8.
 If your machine is based on the ARM processor, you must still use an Intel-based JDK.
 See Section 4 for details.

 • Linux systems require GNU libc version 2.17 or higher.